Perspective Aware Road Obstacle Detection: Approach

 \section{Approach}

 Our approach relies on a {\it perspective map} that captures scale change of objects on the road plane.
+Therefore, we also refer to it as a \textit{scale map}.
 In this section, we first describe its construction and then how we use it both to control training data synthesis and as an input to our detection network.